SkylineCommunications/dataminer-docs/connector-help/connector_help/Pixel_Power_Gallium.md

 Pixel Power Gallium is a highly integrated and scalable scheduling, asset management and automation system.
 It hosts web services that provide asset, data, playout, render, report, schedule and schedule emitter functions.

-The **Pixel Power Gallium** driver is used to retrieve and monitor channels, alarm reports and asset availability reports.
+The **Pixel Power Gallium** connector is used to retrieve and monitor channels, alarm reports and asset availability reports.

 ## About